-All other new amendments to published standards and interpretations to existing standards issued by MASB effective for financial periods subsequent to 1 January 2020 are not relevant to the Company.
+All other new amendments to published standards and interpretations to existing standards issued by MASB effective for financial periods subsequent to 1 January 2021 are not relevant to the Company.

-2.2 Shareholder fund and its Family Takaful fund
+2.2 Shareholders' fund and its Family Takaful fund

 The Company's financial statements which reflects the financial position and results of the Shareholders' fund ("SHF") and Family Takaful fund collectively, are presented as a single economic entity for the respective financial year disclosed.
-Interfund balances, qard and related transactions are eliminated in arriving at the Company's financial statements.
+Interfund balances, qard (interest free loan) and related transactions are eliminated in arriving at the Company's financial statements.